LaserFR/LaserFR/README.md

    - Implementation of Section 5.1 and achieved in `laser_generation.py`.

-   - Run `laser_generation.py`, the generated laser images will be saved in the `data/laser_images/`.
-You can check them here and the images are named ending with power value。
+   - Run `laser_generator.py`, the generated laser images will be saved in the `data/laser_images/`.
+You can check them here and the images are named ending with power value.

+     ```bash
+      cd ../src
+      py laser_generator.py

 ### 3.3 Image merge